 There are a couple of important things to note in the above image:

-• The gray circles are the root note of the scale, so in this instance, E. This means that the above diagram is the E minor pentatonic scale.
+- The gray circles are the root note of the scale, so in this instance, E. This means that the above diagram is the E minor pentatonic scale.

-• After shape 5, you would repeat from shape 1 again, since you are 1 octave above the original starting point.
+- After shape 5, you would repeat from shape 1 again, since you are 1 octave above the original starting point.

-• It's very important to note that the above diagram could be moved anywhere on the fretboard, resulting in a minor pentatonic scale of a different key.
+- It's very important to note that the above diagram could be moved anywhere on the fretboard, resulting in a minor pentatonic scale of a different key.

 For example, if you wanted to play in the key of F, you would move the whole thing over by 1 fret, F# would be moved by 2 frets, G by 3 frets, and so on.
-When you move the scale to a different key, all the gray dots (root notes) will be on the note of the chosen key.
+When you move the scale to a different key, all the gray dots (root notes) will be on the note of the chosen key. - When learning the scale patterns, learning where the root notes are is very important, since you usually resolve an improvised solo to the root note of the key.

 I know what you are thinking, the above diagram may look intimidating.

-But it's very nice and logical πŸ™‚
+But it's very nice and logical π

 Notice that the left side of each shape is the same as the right side of the shape before it, which means that even if you forget a shape, you'll be able to deduct it from its neighbors.